chrisdavies/Sparc.Mvc/README.markdown

 * Define a block once (and never needed to re-define in a nested layout page)

 # Usage
+To use, your pages can inherit from Sparc.Mvc.BlockablePage, or you can call Sparc.Mvc.BlockablePage.RenderBlock or Sparc.Mvc.BlockablePage.DefineBlock.
+To make your pages inherit from BlockablePage, modify the pages element in your web.config (not the primary web.config) to have this entry: <pages pageBaseType="Sparc.Mvc.BlockablePage">

     // Render a block, and require it to be defined (required defaults to false).
     @RenderBlock("MainHeader").Required()